Party leaders of the United States House of Representatives: Party functions

 Innovation.
 The minority party develops alternatives and agendas of its own and attempts to construct winning coalitions on their behalf.

 Partisan Opposition.
 The minority party offers strong opposition to majority party initiatives but does not counter with policy alternatives of their own.

 Constructive Opposition.
 The minority party opposes initiatives of the majority party and offers its own proposals as substitutes.

 Participation.
 The minority party is in the position of having to consider the views and proposals of their president and to assess their majority-building role with respect to his priorities.

 A look at one minority leadership strategy—partisan opposition—may suggest why it might be employed in specific circumstances.
 The purposes of obstruction are several, such as frustrating the majority party's ability to govern or attracting press and media attention to the alleged ineffectiveness of the majority party.
-"We know how to delay," remarked Minority Leader Gephardt.
+"We know how to delay", remarked Minority Leader Gephardt.
 Dilatory motions to adjourn, appeals of the presiding officer's ruling, or numerous requests for roll call votes are standard time-consuming parliamentary tactics.
 By stalling action on the majority party's agenda, the minority leader may be able to launch a campaign against a "do-nothing Congress" and convince enough voters to put his party back in charge of the House.
 To be sure, the minority leader recognizes that "going negative" carries risks and may not be a winning strategy if his party fails to offer policy alternatives that appeal to broad segments of the general public.

 Promote and Publicize the Party's Agenda.
 An important aim of the minority leader is to develop an electorally attractive agenda of ideas and proposals that unites their own House members and that energizes and appeals to core electoral supporters as well as independents and swing voters.
 Despite the minority leader's restricted ability to set the House's agenda, there are still opportunities for him to raise minority priorities.
-For example, the minority leader may employ, or threaten to use, discharge petitions to try and bring minority priorities to the floor.
+For example, the minority leader may employ, or threaten to use, discharge petitions to try to bring minority priorities to the floor.
 If they are able to attract the required 218 signatures on a discharge petition by attracting majority party supporters, they can force minority initiatives to the floor over the opposition of the majority leadership.
 As a GOP minority leader once said, the challenges he confronted are to "keep our people together, and to look for votes on the other side."